Crimsonland: Development

 Originally developed by 10tons Entertainment and released as freeware/demo version, in 2003 a commercial shareware version with publisher Reflexive Entertainment followed.
 The game was re-released and self-published through digital distribution in 2014 with updates to graphics, perks, weapons, enemies, and game modes.
-In 2015 it was released for the Xbox One.
-On November 24, 2017, the game was released on Nintendo Switch.
+In 2015 it was released for the Xbox One and later for Nintendo Switch in 2017.